 - Thinly sliced iceberg lettuce dressed lightly with salt and cider vinegar

 2 Marinate chicken: Mix all the marinade ingredients together in a glass or plastic container.
-Add the chicken, mix well, cover and let marinate at room temperature for 1 hour or up to 8 hours.
+Add the chicken, mix well, cover and let marinate at room temperature for 1 hour or up to 8 hours in the fridge.

 3 Wipe off most marinade, sprinkle chicken with salt: Remove the chicken from the marinade.
 Wipe off most of the marinade and sprinkle the chicken pieces with salt.

 As soon as the oil begins to smoke, lay the chicken breast pieces in the pan.
 Depending on the size of the pan, and if you have had to cut the chicken breasts, you may have to work in batches.